X

 Anchor Locker

-Another critical decision is your choice of rode type and how it factors into whether a vertical or horizontal windlass will work best for you.
-As an example, most trawler owners lean toward all-chain rodes, which work well on either vertical or horizontal chain wheels.
+All-chain rodes, which are often used by trawler owners, work well on either vertical or horizontal chain wheels.
 On the vertical wheel (“merry-go-round style”), after the chain contacts the wheel on the starboard side, it will remain in contact for well over 200 degrees.
 On a “Ferris wheel” style horizontal chain wheel, the chain comes over the top of the wheel and then releases on the back side and drops toward the anchor locker after only 90 to 110 degrees of contact.
 Because the wheel is equipped with link pockets to grip the chain links, both orientations usually work well.

 If the anchor locker has suitable depth, a premium 3-strand nylon rope is suggested.
 If the locker is on the smaller size or a large quantity of rope is required, then the plaited product may be better suited, as it is more malleable and can coil into smaller bundles.